liviajohn/liviajohn/README.md

 <br>

 ## 🧠 Women in Data Science Datathon Project

-**WiDS 2025 Machine Learning Challenge Project *"Unraveling the Mysteries of the Female Brain: Sex Patterns in ADHD."*  **
+### *"Unraveling the Mysteries of the Female Brain: Sex Patterns in ADHD."*
 Check out my team's project repository for the WiDS 2025 Datathon, where we used fMRI data to predict an individual’s sex and ADHD diagnosis.
 [🔗 View the project on GitHub](https://github.com/anniezhang27/WiDS-AI-Studio--Team-Brainwave/tree/main)